twesigetrejan/kanzu-Finance-Frontend-site/README.md

   http://localhost:8000/api

 Assumptions made
+- I used Next js because the use react alone is depleted as it is advised to use a framework preferably Next js
 - The use of a database is essential but can not be implemented within the short time interval given to really bring out the aim of the prject challenge